HyperPigeon/LaserThruster/README.md

-# LaserThruster
+# Laser Thruster
-A simple asteroids-esque game using Godot where you can only move by shooting.
+A simple asteroid-esque game using Godot where you can only move by shooting.